reserve-protocol/protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (core).md

 # Scope

 The code under review can be found within the [C4 Reserve Protocol repository](https://github.com/code-423n4/2023-06-reserve), and is composed of 12 smart contracts written in the Solidity programming language and includes 2126 lines of Solidity code.

+In addition to the known issues identified by the project team, the C4udit tool was ran prior to the audit launch.
+This generated the [Automated Findings report](https://gist.github.com/carlitox477/35963b3c46ebd25927c41ce368b8e10c) and all findings therein were classified as out of scope.

+*Note: the automated findings report also included [one medium-severity finding](https://gist.github.com/carlitox477/35963b3c46ebd25927c41ce368b8e10c#M-1) that has been acknowledged by the sponsor and confirmed by the judge.*

 # Severity Criteria